alteryx/woodwork/docs/source/start.rst

 Creating a DataTable
 ====================
-Creating a Woodwork DataTable is as simple as passing in a dataframe with the data of interest.
+Creating a Woodwork DataTable is as simple as passing in a dataframe with the data of interest during initialization.
 An optional name parameter can be specified to label the DataTable.

 .. ipython:: python